AhmedImran007/eazy-addons-for-elementor/README.md

-Here’s a comprehensive list of potential widgets that you can develop for your **Elements Fusion Plugin**.
+Here’s a comprehensive list of potential widgets that you can develop for your **Eazy Addons For Elementor Plugin**.
 These widgets cater to a variety of website design needs and can be tailored to offer advanced functionality.

 ---